-With one of the best free PDF editors, you can't expect to get all the sophisticated features you'll have with a paid PDF editor.
+Do you need to alter a PDF?
+The best free PDF editors let you make changes to a Portable Document Format file for nothing.
+You just can't expect to get all of the sophisticated features you'd receive with a paid PDF editor.

-For everyone else, the best free PDF editors deliver the basic editing and document-creation abilities that you'll need — and often include some surprising extras for free.
+For everyone else, the best free PDF editors offer basic editing and document-creation abilities — and sometimes toss in some surprising extras.

-The best free PDF editors are not all the same.
-Some don't do much.
-But many let you annotate, edit and even recognize scanned text — all for free.
+Not all free PDF editors offer the same features.
+Some really don't do much at all.
+But many let you annotate and edit PDF files, and a few even recognize scanned text — all at no cost.

-We've tried and used half a dozen free PDF editors and compared them to the best paid PDF editors.
-These are the best free PDF editors you can get.
+We've tried and used half-a-dozen free PDF editors and compared them to the best paid PDF editors.
+We think these are the best free PDF editors you can get.

 What are the best free PDF editors?